manjuu-eater/mdn-temporary-scripts/README.md

 # mdn-temporary-scripts
-Temporary scripts used for edit mdn/contents or mdn/translated-contents
+Temporary scripts used for editing mdn/contents or mdn/translated-contents